pieterjm/JukeboxBot/texts.md

 User commands:
 /faq to show this cheatsheet.
-/add <track info> to search for music.
-Replace <track info> with the artist and track title.
+/add (track info) to search for music.
+Replace (track info) with the artist and track title.
 /queue to view the list of upcoming tracks.
 /history speaks for itself.
 /fund to prefund your personal jukebox stack via a LNURL.
-/refund [invoice] to initiate a withdrawel from your jukebox stack /dj [amount] use this in a reply to send someone sats for their jukebox stack.
+/refund (invoice) to initiate a withdrawel from your jukebox stack /dj (amount) use this in a reply to send someone sats for their jukebox stack.
-/dj [@username] [amount] use this in a normal message to send sats to someones jukebox stack.
+/dj (@username) (amount) use this in a normal message to send sats to someones jukebox stack.
-/dj [invoice] same as /refund [invoice] to send sats from your jukebox stack to an invoice.
+/dj (invoice) does the same as /refund (invoice) and will send sats from your jukebox stack to an invoice.

 The following will only show results in a private chat between you and the bot:
 /stack to view the balance of your jukebox stack.